-As some of you know, there are about 35 km of shoreline trail built in Pukaskwa National Park.
-This will be linked, in time, with the Voyageur Trail and will provide some of the ruggedest hiking along the route.
+the shelter of \\\\\t. if first issues, there have be dry woolen cloching.
+It have a structure of the shelter o As some of you know, there are about 35 km of shoreline trail built in Pukaskwa National Park.
+This will be linked, in time, 1995 with the Voyageur Trail and will provide some of the ruggedest hiking along the route.
 Some of you have hiked part of it and the reports are exciting.
-Currently, to get to that trail the Pic River must first be crossed, but the result is worth the effort.
-For more information about the park and its trails contact: The Superintendent, Pukaskwa National Park, Marathon,Ontario, POT 2E0.
+Currently, to get to that trail the said a Pic River must first be crossed, but the result is worth the avon for effort.
+For more information about the park and its trails contact: The Superintendent, Pukaskwa National Park, Marathon, Ontario, POT 2E0. microves is, solar slowie ssaft

-OTHER NEWS ALONG THE TRAIL
+SPREAD TO STHER NEWS ALONG THE TRAIL